gstolarov/pdf-form/README.md

 # [PDF based HTML data entry](https://github.com/gstolarov/pdf-form)

 ## Introduction
 There is quite a number of times where instead of the project I get handed a PDF file and asked to build a system to collect relevant data.
-Building a HTML form is not hard, but organizing input elements so it make sense to the end-user, documenting each input element is always a pain.
+Building a HTML form is not hard, but organizing input elements so it make sense to the end-user, documenting each input element, training users what to put where... is always a pain.
 The ideal situation is to collect data directly into PDF, but this is semi-proprietary mechanism, dealing with binary files, ... so much pain.

 So I tried to see what options would be available.
 In a way I want a PDF as a background image with HTML input elements properly positioned on top.
 This is what got me started on my research:
  - convert PDF to image (SVG)